 Information on Low-dose Naltrexone (LDN)

 LDN is normally used in treating addiction to opiate drugs such as heroin or morphine.
-The daily dose used for this purpose is usually between 50 and 300mg per day.
-Naltrexone is in a class of drug known as an opiate antagonists.
+The daily dose used for this purpose is usually between 50 and 300 mg per day.
+Naltrexone is in a class of drug known as an opiate antagonist.

 How Low Dose Naltrexone (LDN) Works